top of page

 RECOMMENDED RUN GEAR:

-Racers will be journeying through rolling, forested trail with numerous hazards.
+Racers will be journeying through forested non technical trail and sections of pavement.

 All racers should carry or consider carrying water/electrolyte, salt, calories, whistle, windproof/light jacket, as well as headlamp/extra batteries (for night running).